Subscribe to Pathways to receive a copy directly to your email when published (1-2 times/year)

 - Updates and additions to our family resources

 - Upcoming events especially for families impacted by ASD

 You can help us by sharing this newsletter with others that may have an interest in MAIER’s work or offerings.
 We wish you all a peaceful holiday season.
 Please do not hesitate to reach out to us if we can be of assistance.
 Contact us by email or phone (207-581-2352)

 Deborah L. Rooks-Ellis, Ph.D., Director, Maine Autism Institute for Education and Research

 Donna Doherty, MAIER Family Partnership Director

 The Maine Department of Education provides significant support and funding for the activities and outreach of the Maine Autism Institute for Education and Research.
-Special thanks to Jan Breton, Director of Special Services Birth-20, Maine Department of Education, for her ongoing support for this project.
+Special thanks to Erin Frazier, Director of Special Services Birth-20, Maine Department of Education, for her ongoing support for this project.
 To learn more about this unique partnership, see the “About Us” tab above.